sygmaprotocol/sygma-relayer-deployment/README.md

 **Note #2: Never use this private key for something else and keep it secret**
 ***Note #3: Do not forget to top up the balance of the sender key and set some periodic checks of the balance***

-The current TestNet/Mainent Relayer operation requires private keys for 3 EVM networks: Goerli, Moonbase, and Polygon Mumbai (as it states for now).
+The current TestNet operation requires private keys for 3 EVM networks: Goerli, Moonbase, and Polygon Mumbai (**as it states for now PLEASE CONFIRM THIS WITH SYGMA TEAM BEFOREHAND**).

 2. For each network, you should have an RPC provider.
 Relaying partners must align with the Sygma team on the specific clients or RPC providers to use, so we can ensure appropriate provider redundancy in order to increase network robustness and reliability.